EAmawi/Switch-Statement/README.md

 # Switch-Statement
-This is how it works
+This is how it works and simple example about it .